Monitoring diagnostic to show multiple datasets in one plot (incl. biases)#

 annual_cycle

 ): for each variable separately, all datasets are plotted in one single figure.
-Input data needs to be 1D with single dimension month_number.Maps (plot type
+Input data needs to be 1D with single dimension hour.Maps (plot type

 map